danschlz/danschulz.github.io/books.md

 Sebald, _Austerlitz_.
 Sebald without question writes the most beautiful prose I've had the pleasure of reading.

 Zweig, _The World of Yesterday_.
-This literary memoir is a first person take on what it was like to watch the world get obliterated in the first half of the twentieth century.
+A literary memoir and first person take on what it was like to watch the world get obliterated in the first half of the twentieth century.
 A reminder that history can reset itself in a single generation.

 Henrich, _The Secret of our Success_.
 A readable introduction to cultural evolution and my favorite book that you might call "big history."
 More rigorous than _Sapiens_; _Guns, Germs, and Steel_; and the like.